PVPINStudio/PVPINCore/README.md

 本插件使用 GraalJS v21.2.0 并以此加载 JavaScript 代码。

 PVPINCore is a Bukkit Plugin developed by `William_Shi`, `Rain_Effect`, `MiaoWoo` and `Eustia_Saint` from PVPINStudio.

+A special thanks goes to `ThatRarityEG` in acknowledgement of her kind help.

 This plugin can be used to load custom JavaScript plugins written by users.